Rummenigge confirms Thiago will leave Bayern Munich

-Jurgen Klopp is believed to be keen on bringing Thiago to Anfield, where Liverpool won its first league title since 1990 this season.
+Jurgen Klopp is believed to be keen on bringing Thiago to Anfield, where Liverpool won their first league title since 1990 this season.

 Amid growing speculation over Thiago's future, Rummenigge said the former Barcelona midfielder is ready for a new challenge.

 "Actually, the conversations [sporting director] Hasan [Salihamidzic] had with him were always very productive.
 And at some point it actually seemed that [a deal would be reached].
-But then Thiago informed Hasan that he would like to do something new again, and so it is," Rummenigge said.
+But then Thiago informed Hasan that he would like to do something new again, and so it is," Rummenigge told Sky Sport Germany.

 "We will have to accept that.
 We have a contract that is still valid for one year and if he agrees with any club and that club should pay a transfer of a certain amount.